pikepdf/pikepdf/third-party-licenses/README.md

 For reference, these are *not* redistributed in pikepdf wheels:

-- **OpenSSL and GnuTLS on Linux.** manylinux and musllinux builds of qpdf use qpdf's built-in `QPDFCrypto_native` backend.
+- **OpenSSL and GnuTLS on Linux and macOS.** These builds of qpdf select its built-in `QPDFCrypto_native` backend explicitly (`-DREQUIRE_CRYPTO_NATIVE=1 -DUSE_IMPLICIT_CRYPTO=OFF`).
 No TLS or crypto library is linked or vendored.
+Only the Windows wheel contains OpenSSL, and there it is statically linked inside qpdf's own DLL.
 - **zlib on Linux and macOS.** `libqpdf` links the platform's system zlib, which is not copied into the wheel.
 - **The Python interpreter's own runtime.** On Windows, `vcruntime140.dll` is